-250 Words SUMMARY FOR PUBLIC RELEASE Briefly describe the proposed effort, summarize its objective(s) and technical approach, describe its ability to achieve the "Program Objectives" (see Section I.D of the FOA), and indicate its potential impact on "ARPA-E Mission Areas" (see Section I.A of the FOA).
+250 Words SUMMARY Briefly describe the proposed effort, summarize its objective(s) and technical FOR PUBLIC approach, describe its ability to achieve the "Program Objectives" (see Section RELEASE I.D of the FOA), and indicate its potential impact on "ARPA-E Mission Areas" (see Section I.A of the FOA).
 The summary should be written at technical level suitable for a high-school science student and is designed for public release.
-INSTRUCTIONS: (1) The Summary for Public Release shall not exceed 250 words and one paragraph.
+INSTRUCTIONS: (1) The Summary for Public Release shall not exceed 250 words and one paragraph .
 (2) The Summary for Public Release shall consist only of text-no graphics, figures, or tables.

-used a Cover inform plications selected for award negotiations, the Summary may be s the basis for a public announcement by ARPA-E; therefore, this Page and Summary should not contain confidential or proprietary nation.
-See Section VIII.I of the FOA for additional information on a confidential information ---------------------------- --
+(3) For applications selected for award negotiations, the Summary may be used as the basis for a public announcement by ARPA-E; therefore, this Cover Page and Summary should not contain confidential or proprietary information.
+See Section VIII.1 of the FOA for additional information on marking confidential information